Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 11.30.39 UTC
+- WIB: Minggu, 8 Desember 2024 12.27.15 UTC
-- WITA: Minggu, 8 Desember 2024 12.30.39 UTC
+- WITA: Minggu, 8 Desember 2024 13.27.15 UTC
-- WIT: Minggu, 8 Desember 2024 13.30.39 UTC
+- WIT: Minggu, 8 Desember 2024 14.27.15 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: technology
+Kategori: friendship